gosom/google-maps-scraper/README.md

         concurrency (default 4)
   -cache string
         cache directory (default "cache")
+  -debug
+        debug
   -depth int
         max depth (default 10)
   -input string
         input file (default "stdin")
+  -lang string
+        language code (default "en")
   -results string
         results file (default "stdout")
 ```

+`-c`: sets the concurrency.
+By default it uses half of the number of the CPUs detected

+`-cache`: sets the cache directory (no effect for the moment)

+`-debug`: Uses this to perform a headfull crawl (it will open a browser in your host)

-`depth` is how much you allow the scraper to scroll in the search results.
+`-depth`: is how much you allow the scraper to scroll in the search results.
 Experiment with that value a bit

+`-input`: the input file with the keywords to search (see example-queries.txt)

+`-lang`: is the language code to use for google (the `hl` urlparam).
+Default is `en`.
+For example use `de` for German or `el` for Greek.

+`-results`: is the path to write the results

 ## Extracted Data